Your buying guide for the best monitors in 2019

 All the non-TN panels in this round-up use in-plane switching (IPS) or plane-line switching (PLS) panels, which typically offer a vastly superior viewing experience and are better suited for general-purpose use.
 An IPS/PLS screen is often favoured by photo- or video-editors, as they offer better colour accuracy.

-Brightness rating is a manufacturers’ arms-race figure that can be safely ignored, so long as the result is above around 200 candela per square metre (cd/m2).
+Brightness rating is a manufacturers’ arms-race figure that can be largely ignored, so long as the result is above around 200 candela per square metre (cd/m2).

 Much more important is contrast ratio, the difference between the very brightest and darkest images a screen can show.
 Around 500:1 is the starting point for believable imaging, though you should beware brands that promise the earth with millions:1 ratios.